apigee/istio-mixer-adapter/README.md

 [.netrc](https://ec.haxx.se/usingcurl-netrc.html) file in your home directory (or where you specify with the `--netrc` option) if you have an entry for `machine api.enterprise.apigee.com` (or the host you specified for OPDK).

-### Istio 1.1
+### Handler

-To create an Istio 1.1 handler file, run the following:
+To create an Istio handler file, run the following:

-    apigee-istio provision --grpc -u {username} -p {password} -o {organization} -e {environment} > samples/apigee/grpc/handler.yaml
+    apigee-istio provision --grpc -u {username} -p {password} -o {organization} -e {environment} > samples/apigee/handler.yaml

-Once it completes, check your `samples/apigee/grpc/handler.yaml` file.
+Once it completes, check your `samples/apigee/handler.yaml` file.
 It should look similar to this:

     # Istio handler configuration for Apigee gRPC adapter for Mixer
     apiVersion: config.istio.io/v1alpha2